iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> I have had this app for over a year and so far not once have I had an elert.
+Is it because I have not come into close contact with someone ( which I have) or is it because those people may of not had the app?<br> :date: __2021-06-03 15:32:02__

 > I haven't had the same problems with crashes that many people describe but after the last update battery usage has greatly increased.
 In the last week or so that has greatly accelerated and it uses over 25% even when I'm actively using my phone.
 I have an iPhone for work and the same thing is now happening there.
 I suspect malware.
 Whatever, neither phone now makes it through a day.
 Uninstalling<br> :date: __2021-05-29 16:52:49__